csmistry/sms_weather/README.md

 -Windspeed <br />
 -general description (i.e. Clear skies) <br />
 <br />
-SMS texting is done through Twilio, while the api itself can hosted on any site (i.e. Pythonanywhere)<br />
+SMS texting is done through Twilio, while the api itself can be hosted on any site (i.e. Pythonanywhere)<br />

 Weather data is obtained from OpenWeatherMap and their free API <br />